Digital Whiteboarding 101: An Intro for Creative Teams

-However, whiteboarding isn’t a recipe for success all the time.
-Without proper planning, the whiteboard can create confusion, constrict ideation flows, even lead to your great ideas getting erased out of existence.
-Thankfully, the fixes to these problems are usually pretty straightforward.
-These situations make whiteboarding a hazard:
+Whiteboarding isn’t a recipe for success all the time.
+Without proper planning, the whiteboard can create confusion, constrict ideation flows, and even lead to your great ideas getting erased out of existence.
+Thankfully, the fixes for these problems are usually pretty straightforward.

 Without a clear and defined focus, your team may end up trying to solve several different problems at the same time.
 That’s why whiteboarding sessions need a facilitator who is prepared to guide everyone toward an established goal.
 Before you start brainstorming and problem solving, your facilitator should take a moment to define what problem is being resolved during the session, and set an itinerary for the meetup.

 One way that we love to assign organized spaces on the board?
 Divide the whiteboard into a problem space, where the problem is defined and analyzed, and a solution space, where it’s solved.

 Another valuable way to keep everyone on track is to set up a “parking lot” on your whiteboard.
 This space is where valuable ideas that are outside the scope of the current session can wait for later discussion.
 That way, people feel like they are being heard — and their ideas don’t get lost in the mix — while everyone stays focused and on task.